rapid7/metasploit-framework/documentation/modules/auxiliary/gather/cloud_lookup.md

   ```
   In this case 'A leaked IP address was found' is displayed but the bypass is NOT effective.

-  You can also use the 'REPORT_LEAKS' option for write that in the notes.
+  You can also use the 'REPORT_LEAKS' option to write that in the notes.

-  For some reason you may need to change the URI path to interoperate with other than the index page.
+  For some reason you may need to change the URI path to interoperate with a page other than the index page.
   To do this specific thing.

   For example: